 Minister of Foreign Affairs and East African Cooperation

-Coorperation and climate.
-Between 2010 and 2013, he was Councellor at the Swedish Embassy to South Africa.
+Cooperation and Climate.
+Between 2010 and 2013, he was Counsellor at the Swedish Embassy to South Africa.

 From 2009 to 2010.
 Mr. Oljelund was the coordinator.
 He joined the Swedish of Foreign Affairs in 1998 as a